Dentists have pandemic stress in patients with worn, cracked or broken teeth - ExBulletin

 Raniga said night bruxism, bruxism, and sleep-talking are signs of physical attempts to deal with emotional problems.

-The Canadian Dentist Association said that while evidence of increased bruxism problems during a pandemic is anecdotal, delaying oral health care can lead to health problems.
+The Canadian Dentist Association said the evidence of increased bruxism problems during a pandemic is anecdotal, but delaying oral health care can lead to health problems.

 The Dentists Association quoted the March 2021 report of the Institute of Health Policy of the American Dentists Association.
 More than 70% of the dentists surveyed say that the number of patients with bruxism, bruxism, and stress-related conditions is increasing.